-Table 4: Chemical composition of the corrosion layer over a general area of analysis in cross-section obtained by SEM-EDX.
+Table 4: Chemical composition of the corrosion layers over a general area of analysis in cross-section obtained by SEM-EDX.

-Analyses with μ-Raman were performed on the identified strata (Fig. 11).
-The R01 point of analysis was performed on the discontinuous CP2 layer and the obtained spectrum presented the typical main peaks (145, 218, 632 cm-1) of the Raman RUFF reference spectrum of cuprite Cu2O (Lafuente et al. 2015).
-The RO2 point of analysis was performed on the green layer and the spectrum obtained has a broad peak at 560 cm-1) that can be attributed to nanocrystals of cassiterite $Sn_2O$ thanks to comparison with the work of Ospitali et al. 2012.
+Analyses with μ -Raman were performed on the identified strata (Fig. 10).
+The R01 point of analysis was performed on the green layer and the spectrum obtained has a broad peak at 560 cm-1 that can be attributed to nanocrystals of cassiterite Sn2O thanks to comparison with the work of Ospitali et al. 2012 (Fig. 11).